hannibal002/SkyHanni/docs/IS_THIS_A_RAT.md

 Those websites might even claim their findings are powered by artifical intelligence. this is obviously wrong.

-Please dont trust websites that claim to know wether or not any mod can rat you or harm your computer.
+Please don't trust websites that claim to know whether or not any mod can rat you or harm your computer.

 To download a mod safely, search for `github <mod name>` on the web.